CircleBumpCheckedFilledMedicalBookmarkBookmarkTickBookmarkAddCheckBoxCheckBoxFilled

 What Do High hCG Levels Mean?

-Don’t panic if you learn your hCG levels are on the low side—it usually doesn’t mean anything, Aagaard says.
-She adds that, for this reason, doctors and midwives don’t tend to check beta-hCG unless it’s deemed necessary.
-“It most commonly leads to more testing and increased anxiety,” she says.
+Suffice it to say, don’t panic if you learn your hCG levels are on the low side—it might not mean anything, Aagaard says.
+She adds that, for this reason, doctors and midwives don’t typically check beta hCG levels unless it’s deemed necessary.
+“It most commonly leads to more testing and increased anxiety,” she adds.

-It’s natural to want to do everything you can do to maintain a healthy pregnancy.
-It’s stressful knowing that declining hCG in early pregnancy might mean an impending miscarriage.
-Unfortunately, there’s nothing you can do to raise (or lower) your hCG levels in pregnancy.
+It’s natural to want to do everything you can do to maintain a healthy pregnancy, and it’s scary knowing that declining hCG in early pregnancy might mean an impending miscarriage.
+Unfortunately, since the hormone is produced and controlled by the body, there’s really nothing you can do to raise (or lower) your hCG levels during pregnancy, Ross says.
 This is one of those things you simply can’t control.

 Kjersti Aagaard, MD, PhD, is a professor of obstetrics and gynecology at Baylor College of Medicine.
 She received her medical degree from the University of Minnesota Medical School in Minneapolis.